Gilroy, California: Income and housing estimates

-2020

-According to the 2020 United States census, Gilroy is growing with a population standing at 59,520 and 17,023 households.
-This represents about 3% of Santa Clara County's population.
-The city's demographic breakdown stands at 58.3% Hispanic or Latino, 26.7% Caucasian, 9.9% Asian, 1.8% African American, 0.5% Native American and 19.8% from two or more races.
-The median household income was $116,206 and per capita income was $41,393.
+The median household income was $116,206, and the per capita income was $41,393.
 The average cost of a home was $778,300.

 Economy

 Gilroy, along with Saratoga, San Martin, and Morgan Hill make up the Santa Clara Valley AVA, a designated American Viticultural Area for wineries and vineyards within the historic Santa Clara Valley.

 Top employers

 The top five employers in Gilroy are: Gilroy Unified School District, Christopher Ranch LLC, Saint Louise Regional Hospital, Walmart, and Olam International.